 Now, how can I write about making money from home and not mention blogging.

-A lot of moms are sharing their mom experience with the world by becoming a mom blogger and they’re making money at the same time.
+A lot of moms are sharing their mom experience with the world by becoming a mom bloggers.
+And these ladies making money at the same time.
 Good money.

 Don’t get me wrong, there is work involved but when you’re connecting with other bloggers and you receive messages or comments from people who have read your content and found it helpful – it’s very rewarding.